splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 After any configuration modification, run ``sudo systemctl restart td-agent`` to restart the td-agent service.

-If the td-agent package is upgraded after initial installation, you might need to set the Linux capabilities for the new version by performing the following steps for td-agent versions 4.1 or later:
+If the td-agent package is upgraded after initial installation, you might need to set the Linux capabilities for the new version by performing the following steps for td-agent versions 4.1 or higher:

 #.
 Check for the activated capabilities: